carnegie/QTG_Finder/README.md

 QTL1 name

-Gene1 of QTL1
+Gene1 in QTL1

-Gene2 of QTL1
+Gene2 in QTL1

-Gene3 of QTL1
+Gene3 in QTL1

 …